dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 when a class implements 2 interfaces with the same:
-* variable (static) - code won't compile: `reference to size is ambiguous; both variable size in com.java.test.A and variable size in com.java.test.B match`
+* variable (static) - code compile, but if we try to access this variable - we get compilation error: `reference to size is ambiguous; both variable size in com.java.test.A and variable size in com.java.test.B match`
+  * same true with class and interface
+  * same true if class implement interface or second interface extends first
 * default method - code won't compile: `types com.java.test.A and com.java.test.B are incompatible; class com.java.test.C inherits unrelated defaults for print() from types com.java.test.A and com.java.test.B`
   * unless one interface extends another and overrides the method - in this case we effectively have only 1 version of such method
 ```java